g3n1uss/convnetjs/Readme.md

 ## Getting Started

 To run the demo just open `mnist.html`, it will be launched automatically.
-It works on Firefox, however, it will not work on Chrome.
-Due to the following problem:
+It works in Firefox, but not in Chrome due to the following problem:
 > In some cases, if you are trying to load images or other data dynamically, you might run into issues with running local html files and cross-origin policies.
 For example, the MNIST or CIFAR demos will not work locally because they load images dynamically.
 A simple work-around is to run a dummy local web server in your folder.
 On Ubuntu for example, cd into it, start up one: python -m SimpleHTTPServer, and then navigate to the local address that python prints for you in your browser to see your files in that folder.

 So to run the demo in Chome: